awsdocs/aws-organizations-docs/doc_source/orgs_manage_ous.md

 ------

-You can also view the list of all accounts in your organization in tabular form, without having to first navigate to an OU to find them\.
+You can also view the list of only the accounts in your organization in tabular form, without having to first navigate to an OU to find them\.
 In this view you can't see any of the OUs or manipulate the policies attached to them\.

 ------
 #### [ AWS Management Console ]